This is a gallery of the different crews that have been helping to make our expeditions a successes

 To get the Te Puke out of the wind shadows of the Island, we took the Vaka in tow.
 Even past the east end of the island we did not find any winds, so it became necessary to keep towing.
 Eventually, by nightfall, the promised northerlies arrived and the towline was released.
 To our surprise, the Te Puke crew was unable to gain any speed, but only managed to sail or drift about 9miles during the night, and by daylight we needed to reconnect the towline, and by noon we where towing the Te Puke through the pass of Utupua

 After another overnight tow, we got the Te Puke safe into a protected bay on Vanikolo.
-Repairs to the mast where done immediately, and the damaged sail could be patched with a mat, that was gifted to the Dona Catharina crew by friends from Tikopia.
+Repairs to the mast where done immediately, and the damaged sail could be patched with a mat, that had been gifted to the Dona Catharina crew by friends from Tikopia.
+I’m sure our Tikopia friend would agree that passing the mat on to the Te Puke was a necessity.

 The weather window had meanwhile closed, and there did not seem to be any favourable wind in the near future.
 For us, on Dona Catharina it was getting late in the season, and so we needed to make the decision to pull the plug, and head south, out of the belt of the tropical cyclones.